TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Character.md

 -   **occluder**: Whether the character will be an occluder when occlusion culling is enabled.
--   **drawop\_culling**: Whether to do visibility culling per draw operation in the character instead of using only the character's bounding volume.
-A draw operation is one part of the character, this is usefull for when a character is a huge scene, which is common for environements.
-As an example, if the Character is a city with this flag on each building is culled individually, without it everything would be drawn every frame as long as any part of the city is visible.
+-   **drawop\_culling**: Whether to do visibility culling per draw operation in the character, instead of using only the character's bounding volume.
+A draw operation is one part of the character.
+This is useful for when a character is a huge scene, which is common for environments.
+As an example, if the Character is a city with this flag on each building is culled individually.
+Without it everything would be drawn every frame as long as any part of the city is visible.